-Table 5-15 Filter parameters
+Table 6-15 Filter parameters

 Parameter Description Filter Name Only letters, digits, underscores (), hyphens (-), and periods (.) are allowed.
 It cannot start with a period or underscore, or end with a period.

-Operator Specify the relationship between filter criteria and chart query statements.
+Parameter Description Operator Specify the relationship between filter criteria and chart query statements.
 The value can be AND (default) or NOT .
 Key The field to be filtered.
 Use only letters, digits, hyphens (-), underscores (), and periods (.).
 Do not start with a period or underscore, end with a period, or use only digits.
 Key Alias Alias of the key, which is used to distinguish fields.
 Only letters, digits, underscores (), hyphens (-), and periods (.) are allowed.
 It cannot start with a period or underscore, or end with a period.
 Static Values Set the value corresponding to the key.
 You can click Add multiple times to add more values.
-Set the following parameters for adding a value: • Value: name of a value.
+Set the following parameters for adding a value: Value: name of a value.
 Only letters, digits, underscores (), hyphens (-), and periods (.) are allowed.
-It cannot start with a period or underscore, or end with a period. • Alias: alias of the value. • Default Value: If you enable this parameter, the value will be set as a default value for the key. • Operation: Click to delete the value.
+It cannot start with a period or underscore, or end with a period.
+Alias: alias of the value.
+Default Value: If you enable this parameter, the value will be set as a default value for the key.
+Operation: Click to delete the value.

 Parameter Description Add Dynamic Value The dynamic values are the query results of the corresponding query and analysis statements.
 The query results change dynamically in different time ranges.
 If Add Dynamic Value is disabled, the dynamic change of the query results cannot be set.
 Enable this parameter to add a dynamic value for the key, displaying the dynamic changes of the query results.
 Set the following parameters: Log Group: Select the log group to be queried.
 Log stream : Select the log stream to be queried.
+SQL Engine Version : Select Pipe character or Non-pipe character .
+The default SQL query syntax of the pipe character version is select , and that of the non-pipe character version is select .
 Dynamic Value Source : You can choose fuzzy match or SQL query .
 Fuzzy match : Select structured fields configured for the current log stream.
 SQL query : Enter a SQL query statement.
 Click Search to preview the dynamic value.

-5.3.3 Dashboard Templates
+6.3.3 Dashboard Templates

-5.3.3.1 APIG Dashboard Templates
+6.3.3.1 APIG Dashboard Templates